 Writing this information to the database in real-time would be inefficient and could lead to performance bottlenecks.
 In such cases, in-memory state management becomes crucial.

-The primary challenge of a stateful architecture lies in scalability.
+Sticky sessions reduce flexibility and fault tolerance.
+Centralized state stores such as Redis address this limitation by making session data accessible across servers, improving resilience without sacrificing performance.
 Since the server holds the user session in memory, each client must interact with the same server throughout the session.
 If that server fails or restarts, the session data is lost unless the system has a mechanism to persist or replicate the session state.

 In a server cluster, this creates a problem.
 For example, if a user is connected to one server and that server goes down, rerouting the user to a different server will not work unless the session data is available to all servers.